robhost/UPDIAN/README.txt

 With Multi-SSH (introduced in v0.2) you can run any shell-command on ALL your servers via UPDIAN.
 Very helpful for "apt-get dist-upgrade" or such things.
 The command is issued on the next cron_updates.php run.
+Note that this does not work if you are using updian-rsh (see below).

 *******************
 REQUIREMENTS